vatsalya-gupta/bgutbook/manuscript/part_1_basic_commands/chapter_105_semicolon_logical_and_pipes.md

 $ cat nofile.txt; echo "Second string"
 ```

-Well, the output of this double command is an error message from `cat` (which mercilessly sends us to the naughty step TODO), followed by the output of the `echo` command.
+Well, the output of this double command is an error message from `cat` (which mercilessly sends us to the naughty step), followed by the output of the `echo` command.
 So, the semicolon is executing both commands whatever the result of them.

 It is however often useful to chain commands in a different way, where a failing command interrupts the execution.
 For example you might want to find all files with a certain name and create a log file with some statistics, but you don't want to run this last step if there are no files.
 For the time being let's see what the operator `&&` does to the previous two commands